sweattep/modern_quotes/README.md

 >transition from a traditional IT model to a tech organization

+>keep the numbers low, but the quality high

 >Tasked with performing the duties befitting an entire team and with a laughable salary for the amount of work I was responsible for, I worked myself to the bone at this job.
 And it was psychologically destructive.

 >I could pick 22 of us right now and go out and play better than these guys.
 We’d be in this game.